 Living your life underground as much as possible for some creatures makes more sense.
 Burrowers include rodents, like voles and shrews, as well as rabbits.
 They will create networks of burrows with nesting chambers, places to sleep, and food stores.
 These keep them safe from predators.

-Others, such as moles, adapted to spend pretty much all of their time down underground.
-Moles have lost the need for good eyesight but can easily feel the vibrations of prey like worms.
+Others, such as moles, adapted to spend much of their time underground.
+Moles have lost the need for good eyesight but can quickly feel the vibrations of prey like worms.
 The golden mole is, in fact, completely blind.

 Finally, we can’t overlook that a small group took to the sky.
 Bats are another highly diverse group of animals, with some tiny little species and other massive fruit bats.
 They do share similar traits.
 They have developed membranes between their arms and body that act as wings, and many use echolocation for hunting for prey at night.

 Mammals Live In All Habitats

-When you look at the fruit bats gliding through the sky and the gigantic whales in the oceans, you really can find mammals anywhere.
-No other kingdom has such a range, such a diverse range of creatures, or contrasting adaptations within each habitat.
+You can find mammals anywhere when.
+Look at the fruit bats gliding through the sky and the gigantic whales in the oceans.
+No other kingdom has such a range, a diverse range of creatures, or contrasting adaptations within each habitat.